Voltage-tunable spin supercurrent nonreciprocity reaching 100% efficiency: Abstract

 \section{Abstract}

 The superconducting version of a diode effect has been the subject of extensive research in the last few years.
-So far, the focus has almost exclusively been on charge transport, but a natural question is if it is possible to obtain a dissipationless diode effect for spin transport.
-Here, we demonstrate that it is possible to generate an electrically tunable spin-diode effect with ideal efficiency by using superconductor/ferromagnet multilayers: the system completely forbids spin transport in one direction whereas it transport spins with zero energy loss in the other direction.
-We identify two mechanisms generating this phenomenon.
-This result provides a way to integrate the superconducting diode effect with spin-polarized currents.
+So far, the focus has almost exclusively been on charge transport, but a natural question is whether it is possible to obtain non-reciprocal spin transport without dissipation.
+Here, we demonstrate that it is possible to generate electrically tunable non-reciprocal spin transport carried by a supercurrent using superconductor/ferromagnet multilayers.
+The non-reciprocal spin supercurrent reaches an ideal efficiency of 100\%, meaning that the spin-polarization of the critical current is finite in one flow direction, whereas it vanishes in the other direction.
+We explain the underlying physics generating this phenomenon.
+This result provides a way to integrate non-reciprocal supercurrents with spin-polarization, offering new functionality in quantum technologies based on Josephson junctions.